keiwando/nativefileso/README.md

 ### Open a single file

-This snipped shows how to use the `NativeFileSO` class in order to let the user choose a text file and handle its loaded contents.
+This snippet shows how to use the `NativeFileSO` class in order to let the user choose a text file and handle its loaded contents.

 ```csharp
 // We want the user to select a plain text file.